I am Rush Limbaugh, America's anchorman, and your host for life here on the one and only excellence in broadcasting network.

 They're taking home ech courses.

-They don't call it home ech.
+They don't call it home eck.

-Forgot what it was.
+I forgot what it was.

-It was some some highfalutin name.
+It was some highfalutin name.

 Well, I know he's got to because his wife isn't doing it anymore.

-You know, one of my favorite jokes, one of my all-time favorite jokes.
+You know, one of my favorite jokes, one of my all-time favorite jokes, a man and wife have to go to marriage counseling because they're just having trouble.

 For example, sir, what is your wife's favorite flower?

-Love that joke.
+Love that joke?

 I just absolutely love that joke.